 These are a great option for running and for people who'll be on their feet all day.
 These Skechers running shoes offer the user a lot of support and have good cushioning.
 The footbed features energy return materials and they run true to size.
 A few users did mention that they experienced some squeaking, but it didn't seem to happen to everyone.Read more

 This is one of the highest rated shoes on our list in this category.
 The energy return footbed and soft fabric lining of the straps help to ensure they'll feel good on your feet all day long.

 These are middle of the road when it comes to looks.
 They don't stand out and they won't make you look like a dork either.

 These feature a rubber sole and textile straps.
 The straps have a fabric lining for comfort that feels very soft against the user's skin.

 We did find a few mentions of people who experience the sole coming apart from the footbed after a couple of months of use.
 This didn't happen to everyone, but it wasn't an isolated incidence either.

 If you are on a budget, these are a great pair of sandals given the cost.

 6. Vivobarefoot Eclipse

-Intended as an all-purpose sports sandal, these have a fashionable edge to them while retaining their sporty construction.
-Available in attractive colors, these sandals have a fun vibe but the anti-puncture sole and dimpled, anatomical foot bed ensure their performance on the road and trail do not suffer because of their good looks.
+Intended as an all-purpose sports option, these have a fashionable edge to them while retaining their sporty construction.
+Available in attractive colors, these have a fun vibe but the anti-puncture sole and dimpled, anatomical footbed ensure their performance on the road and trail do not suffer because of their good looks.